nick98anderson/CMPUT404-assignment-css-hell/README.md

 git clone https://github.com/abramhindle/CMPUT404-assignment-css-hell.git

-Changes made to guttenberge files
+Changes made to gutenberg files
 =================================

 For all gutenberg html files i simply removed all embeded css stying and inserted a link to my stylesheet